 Again this week, there are many ways to enjoy NYC this first week of August, including FREE virtual guided walks in NYC parks, virtual Shakespeare in the Park and meditation workshops to help us reduce stress in these difficult days, plus real visits to some of NYC’s best attractions open again.

-Grab your favorite beverage and snack and settle in for these virtual events on the calendar this first week of June.
+Grab your favorite beverage and snacks and settle in for these virtual events, or pack some water to hydrate yourself on outdoor excursions.

 See more daily NYC events

 on our new

 Fifteen FREE outdoor swimming pools are open – at least one in each borough.

 See the list here, along with pool rules, which include social distancing and wearing face masks except in the water.